aldomadrid/data-labeling-machine-learning/README.md

 # data-labeling-machine-learning
 This project was created to facilitate the cropping of images for SVM training.
-MATLAB is first used to convert a video into images.
-A small program created in C++ will then be used to crop and store selected ROIs as positive and negative images.

-Work under progress:
+First, MATLAB is first used to convert a video into images.
+Then, the small program written in C++ allows the user to select ROIs over objects of interest, classified as positive ROIs, and those not of interest, classified as negative ROIs.

-  The C++ program will be able to train an SVM as soon as 10 positives and 10 negatives are selected from images.
-The progam will also test the classifier on an image and ask you if you want to continue labeling data.
+To select a positive ROI use the left button of your mouse.
+To select a negative ROI use the right button of your mouse.
+Press space for options.

-  This program can currently save all the selected ROIs in a folder, resize, and label them as negatives or positives.
+This program was constructed using boost c++ libraries and opencv 2.4.13.